Shiska07/ProtoPVAE/README.md

 numpy
 pandas
 opencv-python
-Pillow
 tqdm
 ```
+Docker image: shiska07/pytorch_lightning

 ## Dataset Setup

 The model is trained and evaluated on **CUB-200-2011**.
-Followed ProtoPNet (Chen et al.) instructions for tain/test split and augmentation.
+Followed ProtoPNet (Chen et al.) instructions for train/test split and augmentation.

 `datasets/cub200_cropped/` must contain both the original CUB metadata files and the pre-cropped image splits.
 The metadata files (`images.txt`, `image_class_labels.txt`, `train_test_split.txt`, `bounding_boxes.txt`, `parts/`) can be copied from the original `CUB_200_2011/` download.
 Pre-cropped images can be prepared using the preprocessing scripts provided in `src/utils/`.